benct/home-assistant-config/README.md

 The frontend is using the new Lovelace UI, with a customized configuration and several custom cards.

-The [Home Assistant Community Store](https://github.com/hacs) (HACS) is used to install and update most of the custom cards/plugins.
+[Home Assistant Community Store](https://github.com/hacs) (HACS) is used to install and update most of the custom cards/plugins.

 ### Theme